Sponsored by Bloomberg Law

 Innovation tournaments are opportunities to leverage the expertise of a group to come up with solutions that can address a particular challenge.
-First implemented within corporations to generate creative input among employees, innovation tournaments have now crossed into other sectors, such as academia, the tech world, and this year, the AALL Annual Meeting & Conference.
-Legal information professionals are forgoing the status quo every day—this is a new opportunity to showcase your ideas.
+First implemented within corporations to generate creative input among employees, innovation tournaments have now crossed into other sectors, such as academia, the tech world, and the AALL Annual Meeting & Conference.
+Legal information professionals are forgoing the status quo every day—this is a great opportunity to showcase your ideas.

 This call is open to all AALL members who are in the process of developing new, innovative, and implementable ideas to improve their workplaces.
 Think about approaches for delivering services, more effective use of existing resources, and special outreach to stakeholders.